 The European Union Blockchain Observatory and Forum recently released its report entitled, "Scalability, Interoperability, and Sustainability of Blockchains" in an attempt to further institutionalize blockchain technology in the region.
 The report asserts that the blockchain ecosystem in Europe has indeed been constantly expanding and growing in maturity for the past years.
 It was also explicit in affirming its goal to promote blockchain adoption which is characterized by a "large number of permissions, purpose-built blockchain platforms geared towards a specific use case or user base."

-The report further listed three of the major problems presently faced by the blockchain technology: scalability, interoperability, and sustainability which were defined as follows:
+The report further listed three of the major problems presently faced by blockchain technology: scalability, interoperability, and sustainability which were defined as follows:

 1.Scalability: the ability to handle large volumes of transactions at high speeds.

 2. Interoperability: the ability to exchange data with other platforms, including those running different types of blockchains, as well as with the off-chain world.

 3. Sustainability: a) the ability to run a large-scale blockchain platform or decentralized application in an environmentally responsible way, and b) the ability to govern projects, platforms and the core technology in such a way that they remain viable over the long term.**

 In order to overcome these challenges, the report offers recommendations to the European Union.